Introduction and Scope of Remote Sensing

-- Relatively cheap and rapid method of acquiring up-to-date information over a large geographical area.
+- A relatively cheap and rapid method of acquiring up-to-date information over a large geographical area.

-- At small scales, regional phenomena which are invisible from the ground are clearly visible (e.g., beyond the mens visibility); for example, faults and other geological structures.
+- At small scales, regional phenomena which are invisible from the ground are clearly visible (e.g., beyond man's visibility); for example, faults and other geological structures.

 - Cheap and rapid method of constructing base maps in the absence of detailed land surveys.

 - Easy to manipulate with the computer and combine with other geographic coverage’s in the GIS.

 The basic disadvantages of remote sensing are given below: